sony/nnabla-nas/README.md

 - Regularizers (e.g., [`LatencyEstimator`](nnabla_nas/contrib/estimator/latency.py) and [`MemoryEstimator`](nnabla_nas/contrib/estimator/memory.py)) which can be used to enforce hardware constraints

-NnablaNAS aims to make the architecture search research more reusable and reproducible by providing them with a modular framework that they can use to implement new search algorithms and new search spaces while reusing code.
+NNablaNAS aims to make the architecture search research more reusable and reproducible by providing them with a modular framework that they can use to implement new search algorithms and new search spaces while reusing code.

 - [Neural Architecture Search for Neural Network Libraries](#neural-architecture-search-for-neural-network-libraries)
   - [Getting started](#getting-started)